StackExchange/dnscontrol/docs/adding-new-rtypes.md

 `A()` and `MX()`.
 Look at the definition of A, MX and CAA for good examples to use as a base.

 Please add the function alphabetically with the others.
+Also, please run [prettier](https://github.com/prettier/prettier) on the file to ensure your code conforms to our coding standard:

+   npm install prettier
+   node_modules/.bin/prettier --write pkg/js/helpers.js

 ## Step 3: Search for `#rtype_variations`